Murto/fizzbuzz-unittest/README.md

 # fizzbuzz-unittest
-An example of how python's unittest packagemay be used
+An example of how python's unittest package can be used